happypeter/LGCB/book/git_start.md

     [master 3ccdf5e] my second verion
      1 files changed, 1 insertions(+), 0 deletions(-)

-Oho, so much work has done, but we don't see anything interesting happens, where is my history:
+Oho, so much work has been done, but we have not seen anything interesting happen, where is my history:

-Now there is the thing called `git log`, will is one of the many ways, to get a look at the histroy:
+Now there is the thing called `git log`, which is one of the many ways to get a look at the histroy:

     peter@vostro:~/mydir$ git log